sekyurra/studium/docs/guides/crafters/leveling/macros.md

 ## Levels 60-69

 :::tip
-We actually have decent gear, now!
-Things get much easier now.
+We now have decent gear!
+Things are much easier going forward.
 :::

 :::info